Yanlutao/LutaoYan.github.io/_pages/about.md

 ------
 在 Ceramics International(JCR 一区), Tribology International(JCR 一区), Journal of Materials Processing Technology(JCR 一区), International Journal of Mechanical Sciences(JCR 二区), International Journal of Medical Robotics and Computer Assisted Surgery 等国际知名学术期刊发表学术论文 30 余篇。

-//I have also created [a set of Jupyter notebooks](https://github.com/academicpages/academicpages.github.io/tree/master/markdown_generator) that converts a CSV containing structured data about talks or presentations into individual markdown files that will be properly formatted for the academicpages template.
+#I have also created [a set of Jupyter notebooks](https://github.com/academicpages/academicpages.github.io/tree/master/markdown_generator) that converts a CSV containing structured data about talks or presentations into individual markdown files that will be properly formatted for the academicpages template.
 The sample CSVs in that directory are the ones I used to create my own personal website at stuartgeiger.com.
 My usual workflow is that I keep a spreadsheet of my publications and talks, then run the code in these notebooks to generate the markdown files, then commit and push them to the GitHub repository.

 专利
 ------
 申请及授权国家发明专利 20 余项，获 2009 全国发明展会“金奖”一项，获 2016 国际发明大会“银奖”一项。
-//Many people use a git client to create files on their local computer and then push them to GitHub's servers.
+#Many people use a git client to create files on their local computer and then push them to GitHub's servers.
 If you are not familiar with git, you can directly edit these configuration and markdown files directly in the github.com interface.
 Navigate to a file (like [this one](https://github.com/academicpages/academicpages.github.io/blob/master/_talks/2012-03-01-talk-1.md) and click the pencil icon in the top right of the content preview (to the right of the "Raw | Blame | History" buttons).
 You can delete a file by clicking the trashcan icon to the right of the pencil icon.
 You can also create new files or upload files by navigating to a directory and clicking the "Create new file" or "Upload files" buttons.

-//Example: editing a markdown file for a talk
+#Example: editing a markdown file for a talk
 ![Editing a markdown file for a talk](/images/editing-talk.png)

 其他